Welcome to Life Resources

 - There is also Hospice (ask the person’s healthcare provider) and visits from familiar people from one’s own parish (Compassion Ministry.)

 - Frequently there are questions about what is appropriate healthcare when someone is dying or terminally ill.
 Here is just one example: Should a feeding tube be placed when a person cannot eat on his/her own?
 The crucial question here is “Are we prolonging life or prolonging death?”
 Don’t go it alone.
 Ask when you have questions.
 No time?
 Call the hospital chaplain.
 You already know some of them: Fr.
 Butch (ECMC,) Fr.
-Duke (Sister’s,) Fr.
-Chris (VA,) and Fr.
-Christopher Okoli (Chaplaincy Education at Sister’s.)
+Duke (Sister’s,) and Fr.
+Chris (VA.)

 - Remember, if you are the caregiver to care for yourself.
 Take an afternoon off to go to a movie, or shopping or for a walk.
 Do not be afraid to ask for help.